Fairbairn-Sykes fighting knife

 The US Marine Raider Stiletto

 The US Marines designed a variant of the F-S knife in February 1942 by Cpt.
 Clifford H. Shuey.
 (1956 he became Brigadier General.)
+The knife was called US Marine Raider Stiletto.

 It was the first knife designed by a Marine Corps officer and officially issued to a Marine Corps unit.

-U.S. Marine Raider Stiletto
+U.S. Marine Corps Raider Stiletto

 These knives were produced by Camillus Cutlery Company of Camillus, New York.